Skip to main content

 Eviction by bailiffs after repossession

-What the lender must do
+What your lender must do

 • apply for an eviction warrant from the court